TraditionalSockwearer/VoltaMetric/README.md

 **VoltaMetric** is an embedded engineering initiative to build a dual-channel, high-precision power analyser using the **.NET nanoFramework**.

-This project aims to bridge the gap between industrial sensing protocols (Modbus RTU) and modern Object-Oriented C# firmware.
-The device is designed to safely monitor Mains AC (240V) and High-Voltage DC (300V) simultaneously, logging telemetry to an onboard secure storage system.
+This project aims to combine C# firmware and measurements of AC and DV simultaneously, logging telemetry to an onboard secure storage system.

 ---

-## 🎯 Project Goals
+## Project Goals

 1.  **Dual-Rail Physics:** Implement simultaneous sampling of AC Mains (via CT Coil) and DC High Voltage (via Shunt).
 2.  **Protocol Bridging:** Create a C# implementation of the **Modbus RTU** protocol over RS485 to interface with industrial sensors.
 3.  **Safety Isolation:** Design a hardware layer that optically isolates the microcontroller logic (3.3V) from the measurement rails (240V/300V).
-4.  **Autonomous Logging:** Implement a file management system to persist time-series energy data to SD Card storage in NDJSON format.
+4.  **Autonomous Logging:** Implement a file management system to persist time-series energy data to SD Card storage in JSON format.

 ---

-## 🏗 Planned Architecture
+## Planned Architecture

 ### Hardware Stack
 The system is built around the **Seeed Studio XIAO RP2040**, chosen for its dual-core Cortex M0+ processor and native support for .NET.